camibarbagallo27/IE-MAPS/README.md

 ## Installation
 ### Mac:

 1. Clone or download our repository.
-(If you scroll upwards you will find a green button that says: "Clone or Download", click and select "Download ZIP".
+(If you scroll upwards you will find a green button that says: "Clone or Download", click and select "Download ZIP").

 2. Download and install python version 3.8.0. (https://www.python.org/downloads/mac-osx/).